Fairness

 Machine learning trains models from data.
 Fairness issues often arise from bias in the training data that is then reproduced by the model.
 There are many different sources of bias from how data is sampled, aggregated, labeled, and processed.
 Understanding different sources of bias can help us be more conscientious when selecting data, defining data-collecting and labeling procedures, training models, and auditing models.

 Historical bias.
-Training data tends to reflect the current state of the world which may be influenced by a long history of bias, rather than the state of the world that the system designer may aspire to if they considered their goals carefully.
-For example, in 2022, less than 7% of Fortune 500 CEOs were women and barely 1% were black, hence it is not surprising that a model trained on a random representative sample would associate the role CEO with white men, as may be reflected in the results of photo search engines.
-As Cathy O'Neil describes in Weapons of Math Destruction: "Big Data processes codify the past.
+Training data tends to reflect the current state of the world, which may be influenced by a long history of bias, rather than the state of the world that the system designer may aspire to if they considered their goals carefully.
+For example, in 2022, less than 7 percent of Fortune 500 CEOs were women and barely 1 percent were Black, hence it is not surprising that a model trained on a random representative sample would associate the role CEO with white men, as may be reflected in the results of photo search engines.
+As Cathy O'Neil describes in Weapons of Math Destruction: “Big Data processes codify the past.
 They do not invent the future.
-Doing that requires moral imagination, and that’s something only humans can provide."
+Doing that requires moral imagination, and that’s something only humans can provide.”
 If the system designer aspires to break existing stereotypes, additional interventions are needed, such as intentionally balancing results across demographic groups, thus amplifying the representation of historically underrepresented groups.
-For example, Google’s photo search for CEO currently returns a picture of a female CEO first and several more women among the top results, but no black CEOs until the second page of results.
+For example, Google’s photo search for CEO currently returns a picture of a female CEO first and several more women among the top results, but no Black CEOs until the second page of results.

-Philosophers and legal scholars have discussed notions of fairness over millennia and psychologists and economists have studied what people perceive as fair in different contexts too.
-Through long political processes some notions of fairness and discriminations have been defined in law and are legally binding for decisions in certain domains.
+Philosophers and legal scholars have discussed notions of fairness over millennia, and psychologists and economists have studied what people perceive as fair in different contexts too.
+Through long political processes, some notions of fairness and discrimination have been defined in law and are legally binding for decisions in certain domains.
 These laws cover also decisions made by software systems and machine-learned models.

 Specific details differ between jurisdictions, but the following characteristics are currently protected from discrimination and harassment by federal anti-discrimination law in the US: